0niSec/0nisec-blog/content/posts/day-1-cicada.md

 +++
 title =  "Day 1: HTB Machine - Cicada"
 pubDate = 2024-11-15
+updated = 2025-01-01
 description = "In this 30 Days of Cyber Security challenge, I tackled the Easy Windows machine 'Cicada' on Hack the Box.
 This article is written in the format of a live penetration test report instead of a normal blog entry." tags = ["30-days-of-cyber", "htb", "report", "windows", "enumeration"] cover = "/images/Cicada.png" toc = true draft = false
 +++

+## UPDATE 01-01-2025

+This article is the only article in the "30 Days of Cyber" series.
+Please enjoy this article for what it is but there are not any more articles from this challenge.
+Please see [this](./30-days-of-cybersecurity.md) article for the actual update.

 ## Disclaimer